 Next, add a new column to your first matrix (rows) and fill it with 0s.
 This column will represent total confusion scores for each instance in your training dataset.
 Next, add a new column to your second matrix (columns) and fill it with 1s.
 This column will represent total confusion scores for each instance in your validation dataset.

-Finally, calculate the percentage of cases in which each attribute value is confused by dividing the total confusion score in column (1st row) of the first matrix by the total confusion score in column (1st row) of the second matrix.
+Lastly, calculate the percentage of cases where each attribute value is confused.
+You can do this by dividing the total confusion score in the first matrix’s column (1st row) by the total confusion score in the second matrix’s column (1st row).
 This will give you a confusion score for each attribute.

 What are the advantages of using a confusion matrix in machine learning?

-A confusion matrix is a tool used in machine learning that can be used to assess the accuracy of predictions made by a model.
-The confusion matrix is composed of four rows and four columns, where each row corresponds to a classification or prediction decision, and each column corresponds to the number of times that prediction was correct.
-The sum of elements in a cell indicates the total number of times a particular class was predicted, while the sum of elements in the corresponding row and column indicates the total number of times that prediction was incorrect.
+A confusion matrix, a machine learning tool, evaluates prediction accuracy.
+It consists of four rows and four columns.
+Each row represents a classification or prediction, while each column counts the correct predictions.
+The cell elements show how many times a specific class was predicted.
+The total of cell elements indicates the total predictions for that class, and the sum of corresponding row and column elements represents incorrect predictions.
 By default, each element in a confusion matrix will be equal to 1.0, which indicates that every prediction was correct 100% of the time.
-However, by setting the “max” value for any cell, you can indicate that only predictions with a value greater than this threshold should be included in that cell.
-For example, if you set the “max” value for cell C2 to 3.0, then only predictions with values greater than 3.0 will be included in C2.
+You can specify that only predictions exceeding a certain threshold should be included in a cell by setting the “max” value.
+For instance, if you set the “max” value for cell C2 to 3.0, it means only predictions with values surpassing 3.0 will be considered in C2.

 The advantage of using a confusion matrix in machine learning is that it can help you identify which classification or prediction decisions are most likely to lead to accurate predictions.
-By default, all predictions made by a model will be included in the calculation of a confusion matrix; however, by setting max values for cells you can limit the amount of data used in calculating that matrix.
+By default, a model includes all its predictions in the confusion matrix calculation.
+However, you can limit the data used in calculating the matrix by setting maximum values for cells.
 This can help you focus your efforts on predicting variables or patterns that are most likely to lead to accurate predictions.

 Conclusion

-In this article, we will be discussing what a confusion matrix is and how it is used in machine learning.
+This article will discuss what a confusion matrix is and how machine learning utilizes it.
 We will also talk about some of the advantages of using a confusion matrix over other metrics such as precision and recall.
-Finally, we will provide an example to illustrate how confusion matrices are used in supervised learning.
+Finally, we will provide an example to demonstrate how we use confusion matrices in supervised learning.